Antonios-M/CORE_2024/README.md

 ## Project Overview

-CORE 2024 is a project focused on [brief description of the project's main purpose or goals].
+CORE 2024 is a project focused on designing a system of multi-robot assembly of rigidity-preserving structures, all while elminating the use of scaffolding

 ## Repository Structure